rozer821/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 <img src="imgs/Slide9.jpg" width="680">
 </p>

 In the ablation study (reconstruction, multiscale, roatation & noise invariance), the experiment is conducted on our evaluation set containing 16 categories of [ShapeNet](https://drive.google.com/open?id=1Pmu9e70uKBvxgBYbjU8GxuzLY3xWPc0x).
 The evaluation for classification uses a random train/test split of 8:2.
+The classifier used in the final evaluation of computed descriptors is an MLP.

 <p float="left">
 <img src="imgs/Slide10.jpg" width="430"/>